 Cameca LEAP 4000X HR

 APT analysis requires the preparation of needle-shaped specimens, typically with cross-sectional diameters of 100–300 nm.
 During measurement, atoms are removed from the specimen surface one by one by field evaporation induced by a high standing voltage combined with ultrashort voltage or laser pulses.
-The evaporated ions are identified using time-of-flight mass spectrometry, providing very high compositional and isotopic sensitivity across most elements of the periodic table.
-While APT delivers extremely detailed chemical information, it does not directly provide crystallographic structure information and is therefore highly complementary to electron microscopy techniques, particularly transmission electron microscopy (TEM).
+The evaporated ions are identified using time-of-flight mass spectrometry, providing very high elemental and isotopic sensitivity across the entire periodic table.
+While APT delivers extremely detailed compositional information, it usually does not provide crystallographic structure information and is therefore highly complementary to electron microscopy techniques, particularly transmission electron microscopy (TEM).

 The LEAP 4000X HR system is equipped with a reflectron to improve mass resolution and field-of-view, as well as an ultraviolet laser enabling the analysis of non-conductive materials.
 A position-sensitive detector based on a multichannel plate allows reliable detection of single ions, including multi-hit events.
 Since atoms are field-evaporated and detected with essentially equal probability, compositional quantification can be performed without the need for external standards or sensitivity factors.
 Specimens are typically prepared using gallium or plasma focused ion beam (FIB) lift-out techniques, enabling targeted extraction of microscopic regions of interest.